-Under EU law, businesses in third countries (non-EU countries) which export feed products to the EU must have a representative established in the Community.
+Under retained European Union (EU) law, feed businesses from outside the UK which export feed products to GB must have a representative established in GB.

-Further details of competent authorities in member states can be found via the Commission’s website or through the ‘control systems’ tab of the country profiles for each member state.
+Further details of competent authorities in member states can be found via the European Commission’s website.

 - manufacturers of certain feed additives

 - manufacturers of certain novel protein source products

 - manufacturers of premixtures containing certain feed additives

 - compound feed manufacturers that incorporate the products mentioned above